BoxUpp/Puppet-Modules/mod_jk/README.md

 ##Usage

-All interaction with the Tomcat-Cluster module can do be done through the main mod_jk class.
+All interaction with the Mod_Jk module can do be done through the main mod_jk class.
 This means you can simply toggle the options in `mod_jk` to have full functionality of the module.

 ###Parameters

-The following parameters are available in the Tomcat-Cluster module:
+The following parameters are available in the Mod_Jk module:

 ####`source_path`

-The is the directory from  where the Tomcat-Cluster module will get its setup files.
+The is the directory from  where the Mod_Jk module will get its setup files.

 ####`mod_jk_version`